StackVista/stackstate-docs/stackpacks/integrations/kubernetes_new.md

 - In StackState:
     - [Topology data](#topology) is translated into components and relations.
     - [Tags](#tags) defined in Kubernetes are added to components and relations in StackState.
     - Relevant [metrics data](#metrics) is mapped to associated components and relations in StackState.
-All metrics data is stored and is accessible in StackState.
+All retrieved metrics data is stored and accessible within StackState.
     - [Events](#events) are available in the StackState Events Perspective and listed in the details pane of the StackState UI.

 ## Setup

 ### Prerequisites

-The following prerequisites are required for manual installation:
+The following prerequisites are required to install the Kubernetes StackPack and deploy the StackState Agent and Cluster Agent:

-* A Kubernetes Cluster must be up and running
+* A Kubernetes Cluster must be up and running, and you must be able to connect to it from StackState.
-* `Kubectl(1.14+)` binary
-* Cluster KubeConfig must be properly set in the path
+* A recent version of Helm 3

 ### Install